Nothing (company): History

-Nothing was founded by Carl Pei, co-founder of OnePlus, who left the company in October 2020 and raised $7 million from investors including Tony Fadell, Kevin Lin, Steve Huffman, and Casey Neistat.
+Nothing was co-founded by Carl Pei (co-founder of OnePlus), Akis Evangelidis, David Sanmartín García, Steven Gao, and Levi Li, among others.
+Pei left OnePlus in October 2020 and raised $7 million from investors including Tony Fadell, Kevin Lin, Steve Huffman, and Casey Neistat.
 The company was officially announced in January 2021, and soon acquired the brand assets of Essential Products.
 It also partnered with Teenage Engineering, the Stockholm-based electronics company known for its product design.

 The company launched its first product, the transparent ear (1) wireless earbuds, in July 2021.
 It later secured $50 million in funding and announced a partnership with Qualcomm.

-In 2022, Nothing raised $70 million in Series B funding, and introduced its first smartphone, the phone (1), featuring a distinctive LED-based Glyph Interface.
+In 2022, Nothing raised $70 million in Series B funding, and introduced its first smartphone, the Phone (1), featuring a distinctive LED-based Glyph Interface.
 The company also opened a physical retail store in London’s Soho district in December.

-In 2023, it released the ear (2) earbuds and previewed smartphones using Snapdragon 8+ Gen 1 chipsets.
+In 2023, Nothing released the Ear (2) earbuds and previewed smartphones using Snapdragon 8+ Gen 1 chipsets.
 The company also launched "CMF by Nothing", a sub-brand focused on affordable, design-led products.

-In November 2023, Nothing faced backlash over a messaging app that claimed to offer end-to-end encryption but was discovered to store messages in plaintext.
+In November 2023, Nothing faced backlash over a messaging app that claimed to offer end-to-end encryption but was discovered to store messages in plain text.
 The app was withdrawn within 24 hours.

 Shortly afterward, the company raised $96 million in a Series B1 funding round led by Highland Europe.

 By 2024, Nothing had surpassed $1 billion in lifetime sales, doubling annual revenue to over $500 million and selling more than 7 million devices.
 In India, it became the fastest-growing smartphone brand, with over 577% year-on-year growth.
-The CMF Phone 1, featuring a MediaTek Dimensity 7300 processor and modular customization, launched in July 2024.
+The CMF Phone 1, featuring a MediaTek Dimensity 7300 processor and modular customisation, launched in July 2024.

 On March 4 2025, the company introduced the Phone (3a) and Phone (3a) Pro, a pair of mid-range smartphones powered by Snapdragon 7s Gen 3.
 Alongside the release of the phones came a new software feature known as “Essential Space”, an AI powered tool designed to assist the user with various organisational tasks.
 This feature was also included on the budget CMF Phone 2 Pro, announced on 28 April 2025, and launched on May 6 2025.

 The company revealed the flagship Phone (3) as its successor to the Phone (2), along with over-ear headphones, dubbed Headphone (1), at a launch event on 1 July 2025.

 In September 2025, Nothing announced it would spin-off CMF into a standalone company based in India.
+Shortly afterwards, Nothing raised US$200 million in a Series C funding round led by Tiger Global, valuing the company at US$1.3 billion.

+By May 2026, the company had surpassed US$2 billion in lifetime revenue and employed around 900 people.
+On 12 May 2026, British singer-songwriter Charli XCX became the Global Brand Ambassador and a shareholder of Nothing.